pieroproietti/penguins-eggs/sourceforge/files/packages-deb/testing/README.md

 [![deb](https://img.shields.io/badge/deb-packages-orange)](https://sourceforge.net/projects/penguins-eggs/files/packages-deb)
 [![iso](https://img.shields.io/badge/iso-images-orange)](https://sourceforge.net/projects/penguins-eggs/files/iso)

-# Penguin's eggs Debian TESTING package
+# Penguin's eggs Debian TESTING packages

-Pleas don't use this package for installations, they have just the pourpouse to be TESTED and can be extremally BUGGED!!!
+Please, don't use this package for installations, they have just the pourpouse to be TESTED and can be extremally BUGGED!!!

-# Marius
+# For Marius

+## 2 Jun, 17:23 eggs-9.1.29-2.deb
+Just a few cosmetic changes.

-## 2 Jun, 11:51 last version eggs-9.1.29-1.deb
+## 2 Jun, 11:51 eggs-9.1.29-1.deb

 I just backup and reinstalled your kiosk without any issues.